About

 After meeting direct action activists, he became involved at the tail end of the fight for marriage equality in New York through his involvement or association with the groups, Connecting Rainbows and Queer Rising.
 He fought against the luxury condo conversion of St. Vincent's Hospital.
 Later, as one of a loose collective to vote then Council Speaker Christine Quinn out of office in the 2013 Democratic Party primary, Louis became an anti-corruption activist.

-After writing about the sell-out of public housing, he co-founded in 2019 the group, Fight For NYCHA, to stop the privatisation of strategic public assets.
+When he foresaw Democrats participate in the sell-out of public housing, he co-founded in 2019 the group Fight For NYCHA to stop the privatisation of strategic public assets.

 Louis provides consulting services through Connaissable.
 He has also developed a Government transparency and computer-assisted reporting Web application, C'est Vrai.